 For many visitors, the easiest option for top-up is to simply return to the telecom shop where you purchased the SIM card, give them your phone number, and let them know how much you want to top-up.

 Alternatively, all three major providers also offer online top-up options.
-While I can’t say the online top-up will work with all international credit cards, I’ve never had a problem paying bills online or completing top-ups online using one.
+It may not work with all international credit cards, but I’ve never had a problem paying bills or completing top-ups online when using one.

-You can also purchase top-up cards at news kiosks (such as Relay), gas/petrol stations, and post offices, although the availability of English-speaking staff in these shops may be limited.
+You can also purchase top-up cards at news kiosks (such as Relay), gas/petrol stations, and post offices.
+It’s often harder to find English-speaking staff in these shops, however.